Hidden Translation and Translating Coset in Quantum Computing: Introduction

 \section{Introduction}

-Quantum computing is an extremely active research area (for surveys see e.g.~\cite{rp00,aha98,pre98,nc00}), where a growing trend is to cast quantum algorithms in a group theoretical setting.
+Quantum computing is an extremely active research area (for introductions see e.g.~\cite{ksv02,aha98,pre98,nc00}).
+Many of the superpolynomial speedups achieved by quantum algorithms over their best known classical counterparts have been in a group theoretical setting.
 In this setting, we are given a finite group $G$ and, besides the group operations, we also have at our disposal a function $f$ mapping $G$ into a finite set.
 The function $f$ can be queried via an oracle.
-The complexity of an algorithm is measured by the overall running time counting one query as one computational step.
+The time complexity of an algorithm is measured by the overall running time including both the queries (counting a query as one step) and the quantum and/or classical processing of these queries.
 The most important unifying problem of group theory for the purpose of quantum algorithms has turned out to be \HSP{}, which can be cast in the following broad terms: Let $H$ be a subgroup of $G$ such that $f$ is constant on each left coset of $H$ and distinct on different left cosets.
 We say that $f$ {\em hides} the subgroup $H$.
 The task is to determine the {\em hidden subgroup} $H$.

-While no classical algorithm can solve this problem with polynomial query complexity, the biggest success of quantum computing until now is that it can be solved by a quantum algorithm efficiently whenever $G$ is abelian.
-We will refer to this algorithm as the standard algorithm for \HSP{}.
+While no classical algorithm can solve this problem with polynomial query complexity even if $G$ is abelian, the biggest success of quantum computing until now is that it can be solved by a quantum algorithm efficiently for any abelian $G$.
+We will refer to this quantum algorithm as the standard algorithm for \HSP{}.
 The main tool for this solution is Fourier sampling based on the (approximate) quantum Fourier transform for abelian groups which can be efficiently implemented quantumly~\cite{kit95}.
 Simon's xor-mask finding~\cite{sim97}, Shor's factorization and discrete logarithm finding algorithms~\cite{sho97}, and Kitaev's algorithm~\cite{kit95} for the abelian stabilizer problem are all special cases of this general solution.
+Quantum algorithms of Hallgren~\cite{hallgren07,hallgren05} and Schmidt and Vollmer~\cite{sv05} computing class groups and unit groups of number fields, including the solution of Pell's equation also follow these lines.